giampaolo/psutil/docs/api.rst

   by :meth:`threads`).

   When calling methods of this class, always be prepared to catch :exc:`NoSuchProcess` and :exc:`AccessDenied` exceptions.
-The builtin :func:`hash` can be used on instances to uniquely identify a process over time (the hash combines PID and creation time, except on the platforms listed in :ref:`faq_pid_reuse`), so instances can also be used in a :class:`set`.
+Instances can be compared for equality and used in a :class:`set` or as :class:`dict` keys: two instances are equal if they have the same PID and creation time.
+If the creation time of either instance is unknown (e.g. on :exc:`AccessDenied`, or for zombie processes), identity falls back on the PID alone.
+The same applies on the platforms where creation time is not part of process identity (see :ref:`faq_pid_reuse`).

   .. note::